ARMmbed/mbed-os-experimental-ble-services/doc/CONTRIBUTING.md

 Greetings!
 Thank you for expressing an interest in Mbed OS Experimental BLE Services, an incubator for Bluetooth services.
-This is a community-led effort so we welcome all contributions with open arms 😉
+This is a community-led effort so we welcome all contributions with open arms.

 ## How to contribute
 We would like to make the contribution process as smooth as possible.